 The Sub-Fund intends to invest 80% minimum of its net assets in investments aligned with the environmental and social characteristics it promotes.
-The remaining portion of the Fund's investment portfolio ("#2Other") will consist of financial derivative instruments for hedging or exposure strategy purposes as well as deposits at sight, money market funds, money market instruments and other deposits for liquidity purposes.
+The remaining portion of the Fund's investment portfolio ("#2Other") will consist of financial derivative instruments for hedging and/or increasing exposure and/or efficient portfolio management purposes as well as deposits at sight, money market funds, money market instruments and other deposits for liquidity purposes.